 2. Puppy/Adult food

-We use NuVet Plus wafers for all our girls and boys and new puppies, and have been very happy with the product.
+We use NuVet Plus wafers for our adults and new puppies, and have been very happy with the product.
 NuVet Plus is a synergistic combination of antioxidants, vitamins, and minerals known to boost immune system function.
 All of NuVet Labs’ ingredients are sourced in the United States, manufactured in a human-grade U.S. FDA registered pharmaceutical laboratory, and cold processed to maximize the potency of the nutrients.
 NuVet Labs has been in business since 1997 and has never had a product recall.
 By including NuVet Plus® into your puppy’s daily diet, you can be confident that you are providing the nutrients required for optimal immune system performance.
-Our puppies are protected with a 1 year health guarantee if you decide to use this product as well, contact us for more information on our health guarantee.
-To order go to www.nuvet.com and use order code: 48029
+Our puppies are protected with a 1 year health guarantee if you decide to use this product as well, feel free to contact us for more information on our health guarantee.
+To order, go to www.nuvet.com and use order code: 48029

 4. Puppy potty training

 This isn’t a whole expose on potty training, that’s for another time and place.
 (Feel free to Google or YouTube the topic, there are some really great resources out there!)
 However, something to keep in mind when you’re choosing how to potty train is that these particular type of dachshunds have sweet, mild temperaments and as such can be more sensitive to discipline.
 Spanking is not advised, as they can become timid and begin to piddle when they get nervous or excited.

 We also like using the Flex leashes (see below), where you have the option to pick a longer or shorter leash length with the click of a button.
 Great for when you’re first leash-training your puppy.